 If you have a dog (or even if you don’t), you might have seen TikToks floating around, where chefs make their dogs gourmet meals using raw meats and other kitchen items.
 Maybe you just want to know which table scraps you can toss to your pet.
 While raw meats and vegetables may seem like the ideal meal for a once-wild creature, how safe are these meals?
+Here's our list of human foods your dog can't eat.

 Don’t Feed Your Dog These Foods